 - Section One of the the plan is then submitted for approval to the Office of Sustainability before you receive your permit.
 A copy of your approved Section One Waste Management Plan can be provided to you when it is accepted.
 We may have additional recommendations that accompany the approval of your plan and we may request receipts to be submitted during the project.
 Please save all receipts relating to disposal that are generated throughout your project.

-Section Two of the Waste Management Plan is submitted at the completion of your project, detailing how debris was actually handled.
+- Section Two of the Waste Management Plan is submitted at the completion of your project, detailing how debris was actually handled.
 Section Two, along with all disposal receipts or equivalent documentation must be submitted and approved by Office of Sustainability staff before we issue your Final Project Approval.
 Projects whose Waste Management Plans are found not in compliance with County’s Building Regulations may be subject to a fine.

 We highly encourage all applicants to start using the online system for Waste Management Plan processing, as the in-person Waste Management Plan servicing will be slowly phased out/reduced in the near future.

 The County recently launched an online system for processing your Waste Management Plan.
 Using this new online system, you may now submit and obtain approval of your Waste Management Plan, submit all supporting documentation, and track the information and documents that you submit, all from the convenience of your home or office, 24 hours a day.
 To access the online system, please visit the San Mateo County Waste Tracking website.
 If you are a first time user, you will need to register to utilize this online system.
 You should have gotten an email from Green Halo when you applied for your permit.

 You still have the option of processing your Waste Management Plans in-person with the Office of Sustainability.
-Please come prepared by filling out the relevant sections of the Waste Management Plan form (Section One or Section Two) as well as by bringing all necessary supporting documentation, if any.
+Please come prepared by filling out the relevant sections of the Waste Management Plan form (Section One or Section Two) and by bringing all necessary supporting documentation, if any.

 Waste Management Plans can be filed in person at: